This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Disability Rights Lawsuit.
 Alaska’s human rights laws and federal civil rights laws make it illegal to discriminate against someone who has a disability, and yet it happens.
 You can file a complaint with the state or sue if necessary.

-The Filing Process for a Cerebral Palsy Medical Malpractice Lawsuit in Alaska
+How to File a Cerebral Palsy Medical Malpractice Lawsuit in Alaska

 Medical malpractice laws are different in every state, so it helps to understand Alaska’s regulations before you get started.
 Even with the right lawyer in your corner, knowing the process and the laws will help you make the best choices for your child.